+Observations:

-For FR2, Dense Urban, UL, with 100MHz bandwidth for AR 1-stream scene/video/data/voice-stream, it is identified from (Qualcomm) that the capacity performances are decreased from [9] with 10Mbps to [5] with 20Mbps by about [44.44%].
+For FR2, Dense Urban, UL, with 100MHz bandwidth for AR 1-stream scene/video/data/voice-stream, it is observed from (Qualcomm) that the capacity performances are decreased from 9 with 10Mbps to 5 with 20Mbps by about 44.44%.

-For FR2, Dense Urban, UL, with 100MHz bandwidth for AR 2-stream pose/control-stream and scene/video/ data/voice-stream, it is identified from (Qualcomm) that the capacity performances are decreased from [4.5] with video-stream 10Mbps to [2] with video-stream 20Mbps by about [55.56%].
+For FR2, Dense Urban, UL, with 100MHz bandwidth for AR 2-stream pose/control-stream and scene/video/ data/voice-stream, it is observed from (Qualcomm) that the capacity performances are decreased from 4.5 with video-stream 10Mbps to 2 with video-stream 20Mbps by about 55.56%.

+Observations:

-For FR2, Indoor Hotspot, UL, with 100MHz bandwidth for AR 1-stream scene/video/data/voice-stream, it is identified from (Qualcomm) that the capacity performances are decreased from [10] with 10Mbps to [6] with 20Mbps by about [40%].
+For FR2, Indoor Hotspot, UL, with 100MHz bandwidth for AR 1-stream scene/video/data/voice-stream, it is observed from (Qualcomm) that the capacity performances are decreased from 10 with 10Mbps to 6 with 20Mbps by about 40%.

-For FR2, Indoor Hotspot, UL, with 100MHz bandwidth for AR 2-stream pose/control-stream and scene/video/ data/voice-stream, it is identified from (Qualcomm) that the capacity performances are decreased from [5] with video-stream 10Mbps to [3.5] with video-stream 20Mbps by about [30%].
+For FR2, Indoor Hotspot, UL, with 100MHz bandwidth for AR 2-stream pose/control-stream and scene/video/ data/voice-stream, it is observed from (Qualcomm) that the capacity performances are decreased from 5 with video-stream 10Mbps to 3.5 with video-stream 20Mbps by about 30%.

 Capacity Comparison for Different PDB/PER Values